Mission 1. Pompeii: First Contact¶

 -

-Assess engagement through class discussion and written responses to the comprehension tasks.
-Operative dossiers and Mission Control tracking are not currently available for the CYOP track.
+The narrative closes with the inline memorātiō.
+The post-reading discussion is the richest intercultural moment in Mission 1: assess engagement through that discussion and the written comprehension responses.
+Operative dossiers and Mission Control tracking are not available for the CYOP track.

 5. Agent Craft¶